 Current state of knowledge: This is the bulk of your project.
-You will not have space to say everything that you found out, so you need to identify and summarize only the most important parts.
+You will not have space to tell us everything that you found out, so you need to identify and summarize only the most important parts.
 The hardest part of the assignment is to reduce all the research to a few key points.
 So, this is the part that you should spend most time on.
-If your group members each worked on different parts of the project, make sure that you work together to integrate the information - I am not looking for 3 mini-projects tacked together.

 Recommendations: Not every project will have this section, but most topics will relate to some real-world issue, where someone is trying to solve a problem.
-If so, tell us what you think should be done based on the specific research you have read about and the general ideas I have discussed in class.
+If this is the case, tell us what you think should be done based on the specific research you have read about and the general ideas I have discussed in class.
 If there are big unknowns, tell us about them.
-What is the most important research that still needs to be done?
-Given that managers cannot sit around forever waiting for new data, what can you tell them they should do now?
-Be sure to identify specific things that you think should be done, rather than just broad generalities.
-Suggestions like "more research" or "public education" will not get many points, but if you say what type of research, or how public education should be implemented, and why, you should do well.
+What is the most important research that still needs to be done.
+Given that managers cannot sit around forever waiting for new data, what can you tell them they should do now.

-Literature cited: All ideas, data, and information that is not your own, must be cited, unless the ideas are common knowledge in the scientific literature (e.g., that plants photosynthesize).
-All citations must come from the peer-reviewed literature (see above).
+Literature cited: All ideas, data, information that is not your own, must be cited, unless they are ideas common in the literature (e.g., that plants photosynthesize).
+All citations must come from the peer-reviewed scientific literature (see above).
 The literature cited section should contain all citations used, and no extras.
 All citations must follow the format that I will post on the web site.
-Citing Web pages: DO NOT, unless it is a peer-reviewed on-line journal; then you may cite following the standard guidelines (i.e., author, date, title, journal name, pages if provided or doi if not; no urls).
-Numbering your citations like footnotes and using the numbers in the body of the poster as a way to save space is fine.
-Making the font size for this section small is also fine.
-Putting the references on the back of the poster, or on a separate piece of paper is not fine and will be treated the same as if you had simply left them off.
+Citing Web pages: DO NOT, unless it is a peer-reviewed on-line journal; then you may cite following the standard guidelines (i.e., author, date, title, journal name, pages if provided or url if not).

 Pictures, tables, figures: Feel free to include these.
 But, you MUST provide attributions.
 If they came from a web site you must say where.
-If the web site does not say that they can be used, then you cannot use them no matter how suitable or attractive they are.
+If the web site says that they cannot be used, then you cannot use them no matter how suitable they are.
 Most pictures on Wikipedia should be free game, but check their guidelines.
-Making your own figures or illustrations, based on existing ones, is fine (often preferred) as long as you attribute the source.
-If you have not read what my web site's Plagiarism Statement says about plagiarism, go and read it right now to avoid a nasty shock later.
+If you have not read what my Grading Policies says about plagiarism, go and read it right now to avoid a nasty shock later.

 PROOFREAD YOUR POSTER.
-I guarantee that if you wait until the week before posters are due to start this project it will show in the quality of your work and your subsequent grade.
+I guarantee that if you wait until the week before posters are due to do this project it will show in the quality of your work and your subsequent grade.